viviengraffin/ip-context/md/en/HOW_TO_CONTRIBUTE.md

 You will have access to the following commands:

-- deno task bench: Runs a performance test
+- deno task bench : Runs a performance test
-- deno task test: Runs the unit tests
+- deno task test : Runs the unit tests
+- deno task test:watch : Executes unit tests during development
+- deno task build : Build bundles for web

 From here, you can contribute to the development of this library.